D4rkz3rO/Reconnaissance/README.md

 ## Description

-setup.sh installs a bunch of tools you select from (from 0-99).
+setup.sh installs a bunch of tools you select (from 0-99).
 I've only added a few tools to install as an example, feel free to make more functions that installs more tools and add it to the switch statement and the menu function.

 Recon.sh takes a domain as a parameter which performs subdomain enumeration and puts the output in a text file.
 This recon step is just a personal preference, change it to whatever you want.